Production Management System Definition:

 - Red order level pointers

-- Ordering materials to be procured from supplier
+- Ordering materials to be procured from a supplier